 “My friends Faith and Dan enjoy an anime like your little brother’s manga.”
 Jay scrolled through his camera’s photos.
 “In fact, I’ve had hallucinations a little like that anime.”

 “There’s still time for questions.”

 Jay thought.
 “Do you believe in… reincarnation?”

 “Hm… When we die, we wake in the next eternity.
 If we make it to the Mountain, we become a Zephyr.
-But if you miss the Mountain, the sand eats your soul—so you’re reborn and try again.”
+But if you miss the Mountain, the sand eats your soul—so you’re reborn to try again.”

 “I don’t understand,” said Jay.
 “You’re reborn when your soul is destroyed?”

 “Of course,” said Jango.
 “Otherwise everyone would remember past lives.”

 “I guess that makes sense.”
 Jay wrote the quote in his notepad.
 “Could someone be reborn, uh… alongside their previous life?”